NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Djinni Magic.md

 The magic of djinn runs through your blood.
-You can cast [[Gust of Wind|Gust of Wind]] and [[3-Rules/Character Building/Spells/I/Invisibility|Invisibility]] once per day each as 2nd-rank arcane innate spells.
+You can cast [[Spells/Gust of Wind|Gust of Wind]] and [[Spells/Invisibility|Invisibility]] once per day each as 2nd-rank arcane innate spells.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*